 Figure 13.
-Share of employees who are confused by or afraid of automation - by grade
+Share of employees who are confused or afraid about automation - by grade

 Source: Capgemini Research Institute, Automation and the Workforce survey, July-September 2018; For associate-level employees N=392, for senior associate-level employees N=448, for manager-level employees N=246, for senior manager-level employees N=114.